 What is honey crystallisation?

-Honey crystallisation is a natural process, that occurs in raw honey in which the honey turns from a liquid to semi-solid state.
+Honey crystallisation is a natural process that occurs in raw honey during which the honey changes its consistency from liquid to set and ultimately becomes crystallised.

 The pollen in honey also contributes to this process.
-These tiny bits of pollen and other goods found in unprocessed honey provide platform for the crystals to begin forming.
-Therefore, these goods speed up the crystallisation process, which is the reason to be filtered out in most commercials honey.
+These tiny bits of pollen and other goods found in unprocessed honey provide a platform for the crystals to begin forming.
+Therefore, these goods speed up the crystallisation process, which is the reason to be filtered out during the pasteurisation process in most commercials honey.

-The different type of honey, crystallises at different speed.
-From 1 -2 month for rapeseed and sunflower honey to two years for acacia.
+The different type of honey crystallises at different speeds.
+From 1 -2 months for rapeseed and sunflower honey to two years for acacia.

-Temperature, relative humidity and the type of packaging, could also make a difference in the speed of the crystallisation process.
+Temperature, relative humidity and the type of packaging could also make a difference in the speed of the crystallisation process.
 For example, lower temperatures speed up the process whilst higher delays the crystallisation.